Deep Multimodal Learning with Missing Modality: A Survey: Introduction

 \section{Introduction}

 Multimodal learning has become a crucial field in Artificial Intelligence (AI).
 It focuses on jointly analyzing various data modalities, including visual, textual, auditory, and sensory information.
 This approach mirrors the human capacity to combine multiple senses for better understanding and interaction with the environment.
 Modern multimodal models leverage the robust generalization capabilities of deep learning to uncover complex patterns and relationships that single-modal systems might not detect.
-This capability is advancing work across multiple domains~\cite{bayoudh2022survey, hu2023planning, streli2023hoov}.
-Recent multimodal learning surveys highlight the significant impact of multimodal approaches, demonstrating their ability to enhance performance and enable more sophisticated AI applications~\cite{baltruvsaitis2018multimodal, zhao2024deep}.
+This capability is advancing work across multiple domains~\citep{bayoudh2022survey, hu2023planning, streli2023hoov}.
+Recent surveys show that multimodal learning significantly boosts performance and enables more advanced AI applications~\citep{baltruvsaitis2018multimodal, zhao2024deep, wu2024segment}.

+However, real-world multimodal systems frequently encounter scenarios where certain data modalities are missing or incomplete.
+Such cases arise from sensor malfunctions, hardware limitations, privacy concerns, environmental interference, and data transmission failures.
+Interest in addressing this challenge has grown considerably in recent years, as reflected in the publication trends shown in~\figref{fig:trend}.
+For instance, in a three-modality setting, data samples can be classified as either full-modality (containing all three modalities) or missing-modality (lacking one or more).
+Missing modalities can occur at any stage, from data collection to deployment, and can substantially degrade model performance.